ampas/aces-docs/docs/encodings/acescct.md

 ACEScct values are encoded as 32-bit floating-point numbers.
 This floating-point encoding uses 32 bits per component as described in IEEE 754.

 ### Color space chromaticities {#color-space}
-ACEScct uses a different set of primaries than ACES RGB primaries defined in SMPTE ST 2065-1.
-The CIE 1931 colorimetry of the ACEScct RGB primaries and white are specified below.
+ACEScct uses a different set of primaries than the ACES RGB primaries defined in SMPTE ST 2065-1.

 #### Color primaries
-The chromaticity values of the RGB primaries (known as AP1) shall be those found below:
+The CIE x,y chromaticity values of the RGB primaries shall be as listed in [Table 1](#table-1).

 <div align="center" markdown>
 |       | **R** | **G** | **B** |   | **CIE x** | **CIE y** |